carlosmertens/daxparts/README.md

 Página oficial de Dax Parts, sistema buscador de repuestos para equipo pesado, agrícola y de construcción.

+EN:
+DaxParts is a startup from Bolivia with an online search engine focus on spare parts of heavy machinery.
+The project consist in creating from scratch a new website and bring some functionalities from their system on the front end.

 ## Tecnología

 1. React js